Justices won’t hear states’ appeal over Planned Parenthood

-WASHINGTON (AP) — The Supreme Court is avoiding a high-profile case by rejecting appeals from Kansas and Louisiana in their effort to strip Medicaid money from Planned Parenthood over the dissenting votes of three justices.
+WASHINGTON (AP) — The Supreme Court on Monday avoided a high-profile case by rejecting appeals from Kansas and Louisiana in their effort to strip Medicaid money from Planned Parenthood, over the dissenting votes of three justices.

+The court’s order reflected a split among its conservative justices and an accusation from Justice Clarence Thomas that his colleagues seemed to be ducking the case for political reasons.

-Lower courts in both states had blocked the states from withholding money that is used for health services for low-income women.
+The two states were appealing lower court rulings that had blocked them from withholding money that is used for health services for low-income women.
 The money is not used for abortions.
 Abortion opponents have said Planned Parenthood should not receive any government money because of heavily edited videos that claimed to show the nation’s largest abortion provider profiting from sales of fetal tissue for medical research.

 Investigations sparked by the videos in several states didn’t result in criminal charges.